-With the amount of computer networks doubling every five years, the job demand for IT workers continues to soar for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the number of computer networks doubling every 5 years, the job demand for Information Technology workers continues to soar for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-I have over 20+ experience in higher education.
-I was also laid off from my position several years ago and had difficulty getting employed again because of ageism.
-Thankfully, I was able to get back into the workforce, but this time on the business side.
-Then I discovered the WIOA grant and realized what a godsend this could be for the unemployed or people with a limited income.
-Most people do not relish working with it becase of all the bureaucratic paperwork.
-The rules vary from one county to the next and are frequently changing.
-However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in career education gives me an in depth knowledge of the many career choices and what it takes to get hired.
-I now specialize in helping veterans, unemployed (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+I have over 20+ experience in education.
+I, too, was laid off from my job several years ago and had difficulty getting employed again because of ageism.
+Thankfully, I got back to work, but this time on the corporate side.
+Then I learned about the WIOA grant and knew what a godsend this could be for the unemployed or people with a limited income.
+Most people do not like working with it becase of all the red tape.
+The regulations vary from one county to the next and are often changing.
+However, I have always been good at dealing with red tape.
+My experience working in career education gives me an in depth grasp of the many career options and what it takes to get hired.
+I now specialize in helping veterans, out of work (and under-employed) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you qualify for!